Mingding Doctrine

 The Importance of Growth and the Core of Shepherding

-Learning to Be Human and Living Out Wisdom
+Learning to Be Human and Living Wisely

-Continuous Renewal, Never Stagnant
+Continuously Updating, Never Stagnant

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research

-Unresolved Problems Indicate Incomplete Learning
+Unresolved Problems Mean Incomplete Learning

 2. God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."